 The licensee should review these major pathways and decide which are applicable to its operations.
-The licensee must ensure that the total effective dose equivalent from all exposure pathways arising from licensed activities does not exceed 1.0 mSv (100 mrem) to the maximally exposed member of the public.
-In addition, the licensee must control air emissions, such that the individual member of the public likely to receive the highest total effective dose equivalent (TEDE) does not exceed the constraint level of 0.1 mSv (10 mrem) per year from those emissions.
+The licensee must ensure that the TEDE from all exposure pathways arising from licensed activities does not exceed 1.0 mSv (100 mrem) to the maximally exposed member of the public.
+In addition, the licensee must control air emissions, such that the individual member of the public likely to receive the highest TEDE does not exceed the constraint level of 0.1 mSv (10 mrem) per year from those emissions.
 If exceeded, the licensee must report this, in accordance with 10 CFR 20.2203, and take prompt actions to ensure against recurrence.

-Licensees should design a monitoring program to ensure compliance with 10 CFR 20.1101(d) and 20.1302(b).
+Licensees should design a monitoring program to ensure compliance with 10 CFR 20.1101(d) and 10 CFR 20.1302(b).
 The extent and frequency of monitoring will depend upon each licensee's needs.
 For additional guidance regarding monitoring of effluents, refer to the section entitled, "Radiation Safety Program - Surveys."